 Placement opportunity – Sports Team Physio

-Description: We are offering a placement opportunity to a student or volunteer to be a sports physio for Saturday afternoon football matches and provide match day physiotherapy to any player that requires it before, during or after the game.
-This is a great opportunity for a future physiotherapist to gain invaluable experience in the field of live sport.
+Description: We are offering a sports physiotherapist placement opportunity to a student or volunteer to support our football team, based in Freckleton, Preston.
+This will include Saturday afternoon football fixtures, where the successful individual will provide match day physiotherapy to players before, during or after the game.
+This is a great opportunity for a future physiotherapist to gain invaluable experience in the field of sport.

 Requirements

-Willing to attend all home and away Saturday afternoon matches (14/15:00pm Kick off).
-Home games take place at Rawsthorne Sports Centre Bush Lane Freckleton PR4 1SB.
+Willing to attend home and away fixtures on Saturday afternoons (14/15:00pm kick-off).
+All home fixtures take place at Rawsthorne Sports Centre, Bush Lane, Freckleton, PR4 1SB.

-Medical Bag will be provided by the club.
-It is also required by the physio to keep on top of the medical bag and make sure all supplies are up to date in time for the game at the weekend.
-Any supplies that are needed to let the Manager know and he will arrange.
+A medical bag will be provided by the club.
+We will require the physiotherapist to alert the manager to any supplies that are required, so that these can be ordered ahead of each fixture.

 Further information

-All travel to and from matches will be arranged by Freckleton Football Club.
+All travel to and from fixtures will be arranged by Freckleton Football Club.

-If you are interested in this placement opportunity or would like to know more, please contact Robert Yates (Asst.
-Manager) on 07812 366958 or yates.robert2109@gmail.com
+If you are interested in this placement opportunity and would like to know more, please contact Jonno Hallam (Manager) on 07805 725274 or jonoz5@hotmail.com

 Facebook - Freckleton Football Club / Twitter - @FreckletonFC_